horahoradev/horahora/README.md

 ## Local Use Instructions

-1. Install docker, docker-compose, flyway, and either make a Backblaze account (for b2) or AWS account (for s3).
+1. Install docker and docker-compose
-2. Modify secrets.env.template, adding the relevant values for your use case.
+2. (Optional) If you don't want videos to be stored locally, modify secrets.env.template, adding the relevant values for your use case.
     - ORIGIN_FQDN: this will be the public URL of your Backblaze bucket WITH NO TRAILING SLASH.
 E.g. for me it's: https://f002.backblazeb2.com/file/otomads for backblaze, or https://horahora-dev-otomads.s3-us-west-1.amazonaws.com for s3.
     - STORAGE_BACKEND: 'b2' or 's3' (depending on which you want to use)
     - STORAGE_API_ID: the API ID for your Backblaze account if using backblaze, otherwise blank
     - STORAGE_API_KEY: The API key for your Backblaze account, otherwise blank
     - BUCKET_NAME: the storage bucket name for b2 or s3

-  Once done, rename secrets.env.template to secrets.env.
   If you want to use S3, you need to include your aws credentials and config in $HOME/.aws.
 The config and credentials will be mounted into the relevant services at runtime.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html for more information.

-3. Run generate.sh , which will generate docker-compose.yml
-4. docker-compose build
-5. docker-compose up
-6. run ./sql/create_and_apply_migrations.sh
+3. sudo make up
-7. Visit localhost:8082 (or if it doesn't work initially, try after a few minutes)
+4. Visit localhost:8082 (or if it doesn't work initially, try to wait a minute)
+    - there's currently a bug that causes the frontend on initial setup to return bad responses.
+If you encounter this, `sudo docker-compose stop` followed by `sudo make up` should fix the issue.
     - if it never works, check the container logs, and/or bug me on discord
     - you'll need to login as admin/horahora to view videos that have been encoded.
 There's an approval workflow which prevents unapproved videos from being viewed by regular users.
     - there's a delay between videos being downloaded/uploaded and being visible, as they need to be transcoded for DASH
-8. If everything comes up correctly, once you're logged in, visit the archival requests tab, and add a new category of content to be archived.
+5. If everything comes up correctly, once you're logged in, visit the archival requests tab, and add a new category of content to be archived.
 If everything works, videos will start to be downloaded, and will be made available after a delay.

 ## Contributing
 Contributions are always welcome (and quite needed atm).
 If you'd like to contribute, and either aren't sure where to start, or lack familiarity with the relevant components of the project, please send me a message on Discord, and I'll help you out as best I can.